liblaber/swagger-petstore-1.0.0-python-1.0.0/README.md

-# TestSdk Python SDK 1.0.0
+# Swagger petstore Python SDK 1.0.0

 Welcome to the TestSdk SDK documentation.
 This guide will help you get started with integrating and using the TestSdk SDK in your project.